Our hard working team is constantly on the lookout for new ideas and programs that get more people involved, inspire philanthropy and power community.

 "I care about the education of our community and improving access to the resources and services needed for success."

-Jenni joined Community First Foundation in July 2018.
+Jenni joined Community First Foundation in July 2018 as the Office Manager/Receptionist.
+She then moved to the Online Giving team as a Specialist in April 2019.
 Previously she worked with Red Rocks Community College and various community and nonprofit organizations.

 Jenni graduated with an Associates of Science from Red Rocks Community College in Lakewood, Colorado.